DrPizza/reed-solomon/readme.md

 Only tested in Visual Studio 2015.
 Shouldn't be too hard to port it to other places.

+The code is almost all in headers, as I find maintaining separate header/implementation pairs tedious beyond belief.

 MIT licensed, as per the Backblaze original.